Seraphim Records: History

-During the 1960s through the 1980s, it was Angel's low-price label; recordings that had originally been released on the Angel label were re-released at a bargain price on the Seraphim label.
+Seraphim Records was founded in 1966 as the sister label of Angel Records; re-releasing prior recordings by the Angel label at bargain prices.
+It continued in this practice through the 1980s.
 The very first release was of stereophonic recordings by Sir Thomas Beecham and the Royal Philharmonic Orchestra, including several pieces previously unreleased.

-The label has specialized in historic recordings, including some originally released on 78-rpm discs.
-In 1967, Seraphim issued some of the 1937–39 recordings by Arturo Toscanini and the BBC Symphony Orchestra.
-Some opera recordings were released, including Pietro Mascagni's historic 1940 recording of his opera Cavalleria rusticana, complete with the original spoken introduction (in Italian) by the composer.
+Seraphim has specialized in reissues of historic EMI/HMV recordings, including many originally released on 78-rpm records.
+In 1967, Seraphim reissued some of the 1937–39 recordings by Arturo Toscanini and the BBC Symphony Orchestra.
+Operatic reissues included Pietro Mascagni's historic 1940 recording of his opera Cavalleria rusticana, complete with the original spoken introduction (in Italian) by the composer.
+In 1972, a complete recording of Richard Wagner's Ring Cycle was released on Seraphim with Wilhelm Furtwängler conducting the Rome Symphony Orchestra.

-EMI used the label for CDs consisting of re-released music recorded during the LP era, primarily in stereo.
-Some early digital recordings were also reissued on the label.
+In the compact disc era, EMI used the Seraphim label primarily for reissues of stereophonic recordings originally released on LP.
+Some early digital recordings from the 1980s were also reissued on the label.

-EMI's classical-music operations were sold to Warner Music Group in 2013 after its dismantling by Universal Music.
-The status of which company owns Seraphim is now unknown.
+In 2013, EMI's classical-music operations were sold to Warner Music Group after EMI Records was absorbed by Universal Music.
+The status of which company currently controls the Seraphim label is unclear.